ianhernandezz/Capstone_Final_Report/README.md

 **Questions they hope to answer with the data**

 We hope to determine if a restaurant will have a High, low, or moderate health risk based off numerous features found in the data set.

+# Communication Protocols

+- First step daily - do a pull to the individual clones of the main branch
+- Do a git pull of the individual branches to have the most up to date information to prevent discrepencies upon updating
+- Make sure to update the main branch and maintain constant communication to make sure everyone knows to perform updates to the clones.
+- Make sure not to work on the same file at the same time as that will create discrepencies for update.